 The contractions had been coming off and on for a few days now.

-How had we, in the four years we had lived there, never seen this magical place before?
-A literal stone throw away from our front door?
-(Ok.
-Maybe two or three reeeeally good stone-throws).
+How was it that Tim and I, in the four years we had lived in the house around the corner, never seen this magical place before?
 I felt electrified by it.
-All this life, all this beauty and community gathering; and we had no idea it existed.
+All this life, all this beauty and community gathering, and we had no idea it even existed!

 The few years that preceded that day were dark for us.
 We had gone through a failed adoption and a deep depression had ensued.
 Life had felt like one perpetual dark day, burdened with heavy, weighted clouds.
+Where there was once hope and excitement, there seemed only barrenness.
 We spent many months locked up in our home, and locked up in our minds.
-Eventually, the weight had lifted a little, just enough for some sun to pierce through the clouds and plant a bit of hope.
-We decided to take steps forward again, and found ourselves pregnant.
-Now, I was one week overdue, walking through my contractions, and discovering this secret garden for the first time.
+Eventually, after many months and nights in of binge-watching TV, the weight had lifted a little, even if only enough for some sun to pierce through the clouds and plant a seed of hope.
+We decided to take steps forward again.
+We got pregnant.
+Now, I was one week overdue, walking through my intermittent contractions, and discovering this secret garden for the first time.

 I didn’t know it then, but that garden gave me breath.
-It resonated with me on some deep level.
-All that time, so close to our home, so close to a place we had felt such pain, there was also life.
+It resonated with me.
+The sun-dappled light, the dewdrops on blackberry leaves, the smell of earth and compost and gardener's sweat.
+All that time, so close to our home, so close to a place we had writhed and curled in pain, there was also life.
 Even in the winter months, seeds were hidden beneath the soil.
 In the rainfall, they germinated.
+In the sun, they blossomed.
 Right around the corner!
 Right around the corner.
 All along.

-We have since moved from there and yet, all these years later, even as I drive near that part of town, that feeling comes back to me… a reminder:
+We have since moved from that house and yet, all these years later, even as cloudy days come and go, a detour in the car with my son takes me near that part of town again, and that feeling comes back to me––a reminder:

 There’s a garden around the corner.
-Try going for a walk.
+Maybe try going for a walk.

 (*the photo above was taken with my son in the garden, just a year or so after our first discovery).